ice-wm/FAQ/index.md

 3. A, P, and M (for AM and PM)

-Format descriptors which may only be in
-`"TimeFormat"` if
-`"TaskBarClockLeds=0"` (in general or depending on the locale) are labeled as **restricted** in the following table.
+Format descriptors which may only be in `TimeFormat` if `TaskBarClockLeds=0` (in general or depending on the locale) are labeled as **restricted** in the following table.
 It shows the replacement for all format descriptors available.

 The values in parentheses show what the different format specifiers display for